dbt-labs/learn.getdbt.com/_ondemand/43216f3592f37d744f7d544614a2f997a5739641/sources/review.md

             description: Primary key for customers
       - name: orders
 ```
-* When the documentation is generrated, sources will be documented as well.
+* When the documentation is generated, sources will be documented as well.
 * The DAG will represent the sources in green.

 <img src="/ui/img/ondemand/DAG_sources.png" style="width: 80%; margin: auto">

-**Snapshotting Source Freshness**
+**Snapshot Source Freshness**
 * Freshness thresholds can be set in the YML file where sources are configured.
 For each table, the keys `loaded_at_field` and `freshness` must be configured.

 ```